ajlopez/AjGenesisNode-Hello/README.md

 npm install -g ajgenesis
 npm install -g ajgenesisnode-hello
 ```
-You should use `sudo` in Linux to install globally a module.
+On Linux, you should use `sudo` to install a module globally.

 ## Usage